 I shrugged.
 “He’s too.
 I shot him.”

-Find out here how to get a copy of my highly rated books
+Find out here how to get a copy of these exciting book!

 My books and short stories received additional attention, this time in the newspaper Rhein Neckar Zeitung.
 A great interview about my work and sources of inspiration.
 The English translation of this German article can be found below.
 Here is the direct link to this February 1st, 2021 article.
 Here is the Article as PDF.